eez-open/studio/help/en-US/components/widgets/Rectangle (EEZ-GUI).md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ovaj widget renderira solid rectangle koristeći background color is Default stila.
-Može se koristiti i za renderiranje horizontalnih (if height is 1 pixel)) i vertikalnih linija (if width is 1 pixel).
+This Widget renders a solid rectangle using the background color from the `Default` style.
+It can also be used to render horizontal (if height is 1 pixel)) and vertical lines (if width is 1 pixel).

 # PROPERTIES

-## Default style [DRAFT]
+## Default style

-Ovo je style koji se koristit prilikom renderiranja ovog widgeta.
+Style used when rendering the background of the Widget.

 ## Invert colors [EMPTY]